-In spite of its many different cultures, Zambia is known as one of the safest and friendliest countries within Africa, and this combined with its unspoilt and personalized safari experience, make it a special and never forgotten holiday for its many tourists.
+In spite of its many different cultures, Zambia is known as one of the safest and friendliest countries within Africa, and this combined with its unspoilt and personalised safari experience, make it a special and never forgotten holiday for its many tourists.

 These parks offer a variety of different habitats attracting many different species of mammals, birds and reptiles.
-Typical Safari Activities in these parks include Walking Safaris (Zambia is the home of walking safaris, with Norman Carr having started these over 50 years ago in order for guests to get closer to the bush and feel, hear, touch as well as seeing it), Game drives (including night drives to discover many nocturnal animals), cultural village and school experiences, fishing, sunrise and sunset boat cruises and canoe safaris.
+Typical Safari Activities in these parks include Walking Safaris (Zambia is the home of walking safaris, with Norman Carr having started these over 50 years ago in order for guests to get closer to the bush and feel, hear, touch as well as seeing it), game drives (including night drives to discover many nocturnal animals), cultural village and school experiences, fishing, sunrise and sunset boat cruises and canoe safaris.

-Seventeen magnificent waterfalls, apart from the spectacular Victoria Falls, provide ‘cascade followers’ an adventure into the remote undeveloped rural areas where a taste of village life can be experienced.
+Zambia has seventeen magnificent waterfalls, apart from the spectacular Victoria Falls, provide ‘cascade followers’ an adventure into the remote undeveloped rural areas where a taste of village life can be experienced.

 There are more than 20 annual traditional ceremonies in Zambia, manifesting customs, social life, rituals, oral history, material and spiritual culture.
 If you have the opportunity to attend one, it is well worthwhile to do so.
 They provide a valuable insight to a traditional culture that has been passed down from generation to generation.

 Situated along the southern border of Zambia, Victoria Falls is a spectacular sight of awe-inspiring beauty and grandeur on the Zambezi River.
 It forms the border between Zambia and Zimbabwe and stretches across almost two kilometres into a gorge over one hundred metres below – making it one of the world’s widest waterfalls.